Blog

 This concept of corporate personhood extends beyond legal rights and responsibilities.
 Our tax laws also treat corporations as persons.
 They are required to file their own tax returns, and they are required to pay their own taxes.
 If a corporation fails to pay tax, the IRS will seek restitution from the corporation, not from the corporation’s owners.

 For tax purposes, there are two types of corporations: C corporations and S corporations.
 Corporate entities are taxed as C corporations by default, but the corporation may elect different tax treatment by making an S election.
 Electing to be taxed as an S corporation will be the right move for some businesses but not for others.
-A good tax planning software will show you just how much of a difference this simple election can change your client’s tax position.
-Today, we want to explore the basics of C corporations – how they are formed, how they are taxed, and what benefits your clients might receive if their businesses are taxed as C corporations.
+A good tax planning software will show you just how much of a difference this simple election can change your tax position.
+Today, we want to explore the basics of C corporations – how they are formed, how they are taxed, and what benefits you might receive if your business(es) are taxed as C corporations.

 The process of incorporating a business is often a multistep process.
-To establish a corporation, your clients must:
+To establish a corporation, you must:

-The name should identify that the business is a corporation by using the terms (or abbreviations of) “corporation”, “incorporated”, or “limited”.
-Your clients should also make sure their chosen name isn’t trademarked.
+The name should identify that the business is a corporation by using the terms (or abbreviations of) “corporation”, “incorporated”, or “limited.”
+You should also make sure your chosen name isn’t trademarked.

 Tax regulations, liability protections, and corporate rights differ from state-to-state.
-If your clients want to know where they should incorporate, it would be wise to connect them to an attorney familiar with their industry.
+If you want to know where you should incorporate, it would be wise to connect with an attorney familiar with your industry.

 A registered agent is a person (or business) that resides within the state who is appointed to receive legal and tax documents on behalf of the corporation.